Dynamical stability and filamentary instability in holographic conductors: Background

 where

-Here, $(t,\vec{x})=(t,x,y,z)$ are the coordinates of the dual gauge theory in the (3+1)-dimensional spacetime and $u$ is the radial coordinate of the AdS direction.
+Here, $(t,\vec{x})=(t,x,y,z)$ represent the coordinates of the dual gauge theory in the (3+1)-dimensional spacetime and $u$ denotes the radial coordinate of the AdS direction.
 In this coordinate system, the black hole horizon is located at $u=u_{\text H}$ and the AdS boundary is located at $u=0$.
 The Hawking temperature is given by $T=1/(\pi \uh)$, which corresponds to the heat bath temperature in the dual field theory.
-The metric of $\mathrm{S}^{5}$ part is written by
+The metric of the $\mathrm{S}^{5}$ part is given by